MicrosoftDocs/supply-chain-center/articles/use/analytics.md

 After you select a report in the grid on the **Reports** tab, you can use the buttons on the toolbar to edit, clone, rename, share, or delete it.

 - **Edit** – You can edit a report to update it.
-For *connected reports*, your edits will persist if you open the report from Power BI instead of Supply Chain Center.
+For *connected reports*, your edits persist if you open the report from Power BI instead of Supply Chain Center.
 - **Clone** – If you clone a *native report*, a new one that's identical is created. *Connected reports* can't be cloned.
 - **Rename** – You can change the name of a report.
 - **Share link** – When you share a report, a link is provided.
 You can give the link to others so that they can also view the report.
-- **Delete** – If you delete a report, it's removed from the grid on the **Reports** tab. *Native reports* are removed from Power BI, but *connected reports* will still be accessible in Power BI.
+- **Delete** – If you delete a report, it's removed from the grid on the **Reports** tab. *Native reports* are removed from Power BI, but *connected reports* are still accessible in Power BI.

 ![Buttons for using a selected report on the Reports tab of the Analytics module.](media/use-reports.png)